Ron Shewchuk

 Trevor Procter

-Trevor Procter was an outstanding player at all levels from the 1986 Midget Western and Canadian championships to nine Senior Western and Canadian Nationals while winning three silver and one gold.
-Trevor was a very versatile player who mainly played third base and was voted defensive player of the year three consecutive seasons in Junior with Legion 141.
-As an 18 year old pickup he hit .571 at the 1988 Senior Western Canadians in Kamloops, BC.
-He had a lengthy and successful career in the Redboine Senior League and with the Stonewall Blue Jays of the WSBL.
-He was a member of multiple League and provincial championship teams.
-Trevor took up coaching minor ball in his home town of Woodlands and has been instrumental in keeping baseball alive in the community.
-Several of his coached teams have made provincial appearances over the last 15 years but more importantly he has inspired and motivated many children to continue playing baseball.
+Trevor Proctor was born in Woodlands, Manitoba on May 16, 1969.
+Procter was an outstanding player at all levels.
+He led his 1986 midget team to nationals and also took senior teams to nine Western Canadian and Canadian championships, winning three silver and a gold.
+Procter was a very versatile player, though he normally played third base.
+He was voted Defensive Player of the Year for three consecutive seasons in his junior career with Legion 141.
+As an 18-year-old pickup, he hit .571 at the 1988 Senior Western Canadian Championship in Kamloops, BC.
+He had a lengthy and successful career in the Redboine Senior League, as well as with the Stonewall Blue Jays of the Winnipeg Senior Baseball League.
+Procter took up coaching minor ball in his home town of Woodlands, and he was instrumental in keeping baseball alive in the community.
+Several of his coached teams have made provincial appearances, but more importantly, he inspired and motivated children in the community to continue playing baseball.

 Terry Mayert

-Terry Mayert was well known for his abilities and competiveness during his lengthy career in the South West Baseball League from 1978-98.
-He spent most of his career with the Reston Rockets where he won league top pitcher and MVP awards along with 13 all star selections as an outfielder or pitcher.
-He made numerous appearances at Provincials with South West teams and attended three Western Canadians including a 1983 championship title.
-In the double knockout finals of the 1981 Provincial A tournament he was called on to pitch and defeated the Neepawa Farmers in game one and lost 1-0 in game two while pitching all 14 innings.
-He has already been inducted as a team member of the Deloraine Royals and Waskada Orioles for his contribution to their provincial playoff success.
+Terry Mayert was born in Reston, Manitoba.
+Mayert was well known for his abilities and competitiveness during his lengthy career in the Southwest Baseball League from 1978-98.
+He spent most of his career with the Reston Rockets, where he won league top pitcher and league MVP awards along with 13 all-star selections as an outfielder or pitcher.
+Mayert made numerous appearances at provincial championships with Southwest teams and attended three western Canadian championships, including in 1983 where his team won the title.
+In the double-knockout finals of the 1981 provincial A tournament, Mayert was called on to pitch.
+He and his team defeated the Neepawa Farmers in game 1, and lost game 2 by a score of 1-0.
+Mayert pitched all 14 innings of these games.
+He was previously inducted into the Manitoba Baseball Hall of Fame as a member of the Deloraine Royals and the Waskada Orioles.

 Jason Mateychuk

-Jason has posted an extensive resume as a player, coach, and builder for the great sport of baseball in Manitoba.
-He had an outstanding junior career from 1987-92 with the Elmwood Giants and excelled as a pitcher, first baseman, and power hitter.
-Jason had a four year career at Mayville State and was All-conference in 1993.
-He began his Senior career in 1993 and from 1995-2004 was player-coach with the Carillon Sultans of the Winnipeg Senior League.
+Jason Mateychuk was born in Dominion City, Manitoba on August 28, 1971.
+Mateychuk posted an extensive resume as a player, coach, and builder for the sprot of baseball within Manitoba.
+He had an outstanding junior career from 1987-92 with the Elmwood Giants, and he excelled as a pitcher, first baseman, and power hitter.
+Mateychuk had a four year career at Mayville State and was All-Conference in 1993.
+He began his senior career in 1993, and from 1995-2004 was player-coach with the Carillon Sultans of the Winnipeg Senior League.
 The Sultans won five league championships and the 2003 Provincial Senior A title.
-Jason was player-coach of the Franklin Border Kings of the Border East League from 2005-11 and won four more league championships.
-His still active coaching career involves success at all levels from Grass Roots & High Performance to Junior, Senior, and Provincial teams.
-He also still contributes to Baseball Manitoba and Minor Baseball in clinician and executive capacities.
+Mateychuk was later a player-coach of the Franklin Border Kings of the Border East League from 2005-11, and he won four more league championships.
+After induction into the Manitoba Baseball Hall of Fame, Mateychuk continued to coach at all levels and ages.
+He also contributed to baseball Manitoba and minor baseball in clinician and executive capacities.

 Doug Freeth